SharonClara/Exp-2/README.md

 # AIM:

-To draw the UML diagram for ATM and Banking System.
+To draw the UML diagram for LIBRARY MANAGEMENT SYSTEM

 # SRS (Procedure):

 List of Programs: